Thank you for joining Global Voices! This document explains our mission and how our community works.

 - 8 Being Part of the Community

-Your role as an author is to find the most compelling and important stories coming from marginalized and misrepresented communities.
-You're seeking to highlight and help a global audience understand the interesting conversations that are taking place in the blogosphere and citizen media of your country, language or subject.
-This will involve following blogs, social media and other citizen media resources, and identifying key stories and perspectives that deserve to be explained and amplified.
+Contributors at Global Voices seek to highlight and help a global audience understand the interesting conversations that are taking place in the blogosphere, citizen media or independent media of their country or subject.
+This involves following blogs, social media, and other citizen media resources, and identifying key stories and perspectives that deserve to be explained and amplified.

 Volunteering for Global Voices can be time-consuming, but also very rewarding.
-Writing for GV opens the door to many new friendships and even professional opportunities.
-Global Voices contributors are frequently contacted by foreign media when there are important events occurring in their countries.
+Writing for GV opens the door to many new friendships and professional opportunities.
+Global Voices contributors are frequently contacted by foreign media and organizations when there are important events occurring in their countries.

-Additionally, your posts could be translated into dozens of languages by Global Voices volunteer translators Lingua websites.
+Additionally, your posts could be translated into dozens of languages by Global Voices volunteer translators.
 Everything on Global Voices is published under a Creative Commons license, so be prepared to see your best work appear on other news websites and blogs too.

 Learn more about Global Voices: